Text by CLOT Magazine

-Originally from the North Island, Campbell’s adventurous spirit has taken her across the world from the green wilderness of her New Zealand home, across the desert wastelands of California to the icy tundras of Antarctica and into the depth of the ocean’s to the coral reefs.
-Profoundly moved by the different landscapes she experienced, Campbell has employed a range of different approaches to capturing the subtlety of their beauty, intricacy, and endurance of life on the brink of peril.
+Originally from the North Island, Campbell’s adventurous spirit has taken her across the world from the green wilderness of her New Zealand home, across the desert wastelands of California to the icy tundras of Antarctica and into the depth of the oceans to the coral reefs.
+Profoundly moved by the different landscapes she experienced, Campbell has employed various approaches to capturing the subtlety of their beauty, intricacy, and endurance of life on the brink of peril.

-Having dismissed modern photography practices as too regularized and unable to convey the nuance and essence of life, the artist extensively experiments with different methods from photography’s 2 century-long history such as wet plate collodions, ambrotypes, daguerreotypes, and gelatin silver photographs.
-She believes these techniques are able to communicate more authenticity, intensity, and fullness of the natural phenomena, and at the same time have the intrinsic capacity to create traces in silver and either adding to the character of the photograph.
-Studying a variety of subjects from microscopic to global through the prism of the different image capture techniques, Campbell aims to illustrate the complex interdependent relationship of ecological, spiritual, and representational systems.
+Having dismissed modern photography practices as too regularized and unable to convey the nuance and essence of life, the artist extensively experiments with different methods from photography’s 2 century-long histories, such as wet plate collodions, ambrotypes, daguerreotypes, and gelatin silver photographs.
+She believes these techniques can communicate more authenticity, intensity, and fullness of the natural phenomena and, at the same time, have the intrinsic capacity to create traces in silver and either adding to the character of the photograph.
+Studying a variety of microscopic and global subjects through the prism of the different image capture techniques, Campbell aims to illustrate the complex interdependent relationship of ecological, spiritual, and representational systems.